-Following Theorem~\ref{thm:jacobi-condition-for-uniqueness-of-analytic-functions}, JRC can also be applied to show that an analytic PDE is unique.
-Unfortunately, Theorem~\ref{thm:jacobi-condition-for-uniqueness-of-analytic-functions} yields only a sufficient condition for uniqueness and, thus, we gain no information if the rank of the Jacobi matrix is below $k$.
+Following Theorem~\ref{thm:Jacobian-condition-for-uniqueness-of-analytic-functions}, JRC can also be applied to show that an analytic PDE is unique.
+Unfortunately, Theorem~\ref{thm:Jacobian-condition-for-uniqueness-of-analytic-functions} yields only a sufficient condition for uniqueness and, thus, we gain no information if the rank of the Jacobian matrix is below $k$.

 Similarly to the polynomial case, we then have to directly rely on Proposition~\ref{pro:general-uniqueness} and search for an analytic function $H$ such that $H(g)=0$.
-Thus, we start by defining the $features$ method which returns a matrix consisting of features expected in the PDE, e.g., $u_{\alpha^i}$, $u_{\alpha^i}^2$, $\exp(u_{\alpha^i})$ to build the feature matrix $U$.
-Using this as an input to S-FRanCo shows whether there exists a unique PDE which can be described as a linear combination of the chosen features.
+Thus, we define the $features$ method to return a matrix consisting of features expected in the PDE, e.g., $u_{\alpha^i}$, $u_{\alpha^i}^2$, $\exp(u_{\alpha^i})$ to build the feature matrix $U$.
+Using this as an input to S-FRanCo shows whether there exists a unique PDE that can be described as a linear combination of the chosen features.